What is the muscle pump?

 In other words: a muscle pump only works properly if it is activated by movement.

 Osmosis processes!
 Kieser Training provides a vivid explanation:

 “Movement alone nourishes the cartilage, which itself lacks blood vessels.
 Movement pumps nutrients into the cartilage via the synovial fluid and transports waste products out.
 It keeps the chondrocytes (cartilage cells) young.
-If you stop moving, the elasticity of the cartilage decreases, fine cracks form and the surface becomes rough.
-And the cartilage rubs off until the bones are grinding against each other.
-This is called osteoarthritis.”
+If you stop moving, the elasticity of the cartilage decreases, fine cracks form, the surface becomes rough.
+And the cartilage grinds away until the bones grind together.
+That’s called osteoarthritis.”

 So what joints need are gentle pumping movements.

 If the elasticity of the vascular walls decreases or the venous valves are damaged, the blood can no longer flow out of the veins properly and the blood backs up.
 In the long run, this overstretches the vessel walls and they sag.
 This is how varicose veins develop.
 Not everyone will develop varicose veins, but connective tissue weaknesses due to poor diet and lifestyle or hormonal changes, for example during pregnancy, can promote the development of varicose veins.